openmm/openmm/docs-source/usersguide/application.rst

 OutOfPlaneSite, and LocalCoordinatesSite classes respectively.
 The :code:`siteName` attribute gives the name of the atom to represent with a virtual site.
 The atoms it is calculated based on are specified by :code:`atomName1`\ , :code:`atomName2`\ , and (for virtual site classes that involve three atoms) :code:`atomName3`\ .
+(Some old force fields use the deprecated tags :code:`index`, :code:`atom1`, :code:`atom2`, and :code:`atom3` to refer to them by index instead of name.)

 The remaining attributes are specific to the virtual site class, and specify the parameters for calculating the site position.
 For a TwoParticleAverageSite, they are :code:`weight1` and :code:`weight2`\ .
 For a ThreeParticleAverageSite, they are :code:`weight1`\ , :code:`weight2`\ , and